Fetlework-data/Fetlework-data/README.md

 # About me
 📊 I'm currently working on Data Analytics
+🔍 Passionate about turning raw data into actionable insights
+# Skills and Tools
+• Python
+• SQL
+• Tableau

-🔍 SQL • Python • Tableau • Excel
+• Excel
+• Power BI
 # My Projects

 # Connect With Me